EMBL-EBI-GCA/blueprint_dcc_portal/app/static/bs_seq.md

 #Whole Genome Bisulphite Sequencing Pipeline
 ***
-This describes the WGBS-Seq analysis performed for the Blueprint project
+This describes the WGBS-Seq analysis performed for the BLUEPRINT project

 ##Mapping